mlflow/mlp-regression-template/README.md

 ### CommandLine Interface (CLI)

 First `cd` to the template root directory.
 Then try the following MLflow commands to get started.
+Note that `step_name` is optional: running pipeline commands without specifying the `step_name` parameter will act on the entire pipeline.

 ```
 mlflow pipelines --help
 mlflow pipelines inspect --step step_name